bmcgaughey1/DroneLidarCode/README.md

 ## R code

 All R code files are located in the Rcode folder.
-While I eventually want to move all o the analysis code into this repository, I am still organizing and documenting code so not everything is ready to move into the repository.
+While I eventually want to move all of the analysis code into this repository, I am still organizing and documenting code so not everything is ready to move into the repository.
 Each of the code files are described below.